Blog

 Read More

-This topic is fascinating to us.
-It is also an incredibly helpful lesson that explains why pH naturally rises.
-If you maintain pools on a weekly basis, you probably notice the pH is almost always higher when you come back after a week.
+This lesson explains why pH naturally rises.
+If you maintain pools on a weekly basis, you have probably noticed that the pH is almost always higher after a week.
 That's not your fault.
 It's natural.
 This article explains why.

 Read More